cjeva10/portfolio_interview/README.md

 ## Objective
 Create a portfolio value tracker that monitors the total USD value of assets for a specific wallet address and logs the value every 5 seconds.

+## Advice

+Take your time reading through the prompt, ask questions to clarify and digest the problem, and use provided links and documentation to help you as needed.
+It is OK if you don't understand all or some of the task - this problem is meant to test one's ability to read documentation, identify and map out the important details of a problem, and ask good clarifying questions.

 ## File structure
 The project includes:
 - `main.py` - Main script with some Web3 / contract boilerplate